zajann/gassert/README.md

 - #### Thread-Safety

 `gassert` is thread-safety because it makes internal event object every calls.
-And the object is managed by `sync.Pool`, so it is eco-nomical in memory usage.
+And the object is managed by `sync.Pool`, so it is economical in memory usage.

 - #### Complex condition

-If you want to check complex condition whitch doesn't exists in `gassert`.
+If you want to check complex condition which doesn't exists in `gassert`.
 You can just use `Go()`.

 ```go
 func MyFunc(n int, s string) {